JHG777000/IDK/README.md

  Support for scene zooming and panning

--Basic input from the mouse and keyboard
+-Basic input handling for the mouse and keyboard

 -Basic text display and editing